brislazaro/MangoTest/README.md

 ## Adapter Pattern for Data Fetching

 To handle data fetching, the repository employs the Adapter Pattern via a custom React hook.
-This pattern ensures a clear separation of concerns following the Single Responsability principle:
+This pattern ensures a clear separation of concerns following the Single Responsibility principle:

 - Component Responsibility: The component only renders the data it receives.
 - Hook Responsibility: The hook handles fetching and adapting the data to the component's needs.